J. Darwin Colby

 He is survived by his daughter, Cathleen Leonard (Travis) of Woodbridge, California, Joseph Darwin Colby, Jr. (Ami), Burelson, Texas, step-children Ron Walker, Roy Walker, Wesley Walker, Delvin Walker; grandchildren: Christopher Lee Swank (Michelle), Hilary Noelle Zumbrennen (George), Elizabeth Agothy Rodgers (Jesse); great-grandchildren: Christopher Lee Swank Jr, Sterling Robert Swank, Nathaniel Curtis Swank, Chandler Colby Swank, and Ashley Nicole Swank, Stephanie Zumbrennen, Ian Zumbrennen, Jackson Frederic Rodgers; 7 step-grandchildren and 6 step-great-grandchildren; numerous nieces and nephews; a sister-in-law: Vonda Colby of Richfield.

 He will be fondly remembered and greatly missed by all family and friends.

 Grave side services will be held Saturday, November 22, 2014 at 12 Noon at the SalinaEastsideCemetery.
 Friends may visit with the family at the SalinaFireDepartmentBuilding, 40 North 100 West in Salina, Saturday morning from 10:30 to 11:30 prior to the services.

-Burial with military honors accorded by the Salina American Legion Post #36, and the Utah Honor Guard will be held at 11:00 A.M. on Monday, October 27, 2014 in the SalinaEastsideCemetery.
-Services under the care of the Springer Turner Funeral Home of Richfield, and Salina, Utah.
+Burial with military honors accorded by the Salina American Legion Post #36 and the Utah Honor Guard will be in the EastsideCemetery under the care of the Springer Turner Funeral Home of Richfield and Salina, Utah.